Governance

 About the American Air Museum in Britain charity

-The American Air Museum in Britain charity honors the sacrifices of American men and women who have served in Britain since the First World War.
+The American Air Museum in Britain charity (AAMB) commemorates the pivotal role of air power in preserving freedom, by connecting generations to stories of heroism and aircraft that have shaped history.
 It sustains the operation of the American Air Museum and highlights its mission within the United States.

-The charitable work of the American Air Museum in Britain supports the maintenance, preservation and operation of the facilities, collections, and programs of the American Air Museum, the museum at IWM Duxford and our archive
+The charitable work of the American Air Museum in Britain supports the maintenance, preservation and operation of the facilities, collections, and programs of the American Air Museum, the museum at IWM Duxford and our archive.
+Through these endeavors our vision is to become an enduring monument and education hub that honors ingenuity, courage, and sacrifice from the First

 History